Hope College offers a sequence of courses designed for pre-actuary preparation.

 - The Career Services Office offers connections to summer internships with firms in Grand Rapids, Chicago, Detroit and beyond.
 Students may also obtain semester long internships as part of the Chicago or Philadelphia semester programs.
 Students that pass their first exam will be competitive for most summer internships.

 - Preparation for Subsequent Exams

 - The Hope College Mathematics and Statistics Department offers independent study opportunities for students who have completed their first exam and are preparing for the second, third or fourth exams.

 - While not required, pre-actuary students should also plan to take courses in applied statistics (Math 311/312) and multivariable calculus (Math 231/232).

-- The Department of Mathematics offers competitive awards to cover the cost of exam registration and study materials.
+- The Department of Mathematics and Statistics offers competitive awards to cover the cost of exam registration and study materials.

 More about THE Actuarial Profession

 The actuarial profession is often a great option for students who enjoy working with mathematics and would like to work in a corporate or office setting.
 Visit beanactuary.org.